PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Encounters/Boromar Gang Members.md

  - Taken up residence in a small camp outside of town
  - Don't like to fight
  - Will find cowards way to get back at people
+ - Sent by Castar from the [[Boromar clan]]

 ## Encounters
 [[Aquefukt]]
-- Don't want to fight, just want fee
+- Don't want to fight, just want protection fee
 - Will Burn down Miri's home that night if not payed

 Campsite